Zav-Xoz/Dragon_view/README.md

 _Branch Deployment > the working branch (master), can set up another branch to work on the team._

 ---
+## Unit Tests

+Test cases are implemented using the Jest framework.
+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+---

 ## CI/CD